connorkuehl/goose/README.md

 Prerequisites:

-1. Valid Discord bot token with the "bot" and "application.commands" scopes
+1. Valid Discord bot token with the "bot" and "applications.commands" scopes
 1. PostgreSQL database
 1. goose binary (see "Building")